Amaka202/HyperStream/README.md

 <!-- Designed for nanoGiants 12.2022 hackathon -->
-  <h1 align="center">App Name</h1>
+  <h1 align="center">HyperStream</h1>

 ## Application Description

-a web app for simplifying the growth hacking process, understanding, describing the goals, experiments, behaivors, expectations, and aid in the decision processes of companies and its users.
+a web tool for simplifying the growth hacking process, understanding, describing the goals, experiments, behaivors, expectations, and aid in the decision processes of  its users.

 ## Table of Contents

 <details>
-<summary>App Name</summary>
+<summary>HyperStream</summary>

 - [Application Description](#application-description)
 - [Table of Contents](#table-of-contents)